 A CRM can easily be integrated into your website so that any leads or enquiries from your website can go straight to the right person to follow up.

 This can also be measured as win/loss ratio.

 Don’t forget about me

-Existing customers have already shown that they like your product or service and are much easier and cheaper to sell new products to. than constantly chasing the new customer.
+Existing customers have already shown that they like your product or service and are much easier and cheaper to sell new products to.

 If you have any questions about this article, your business and web marketing don’t hesitate to get in touch.